jibbs1703/King-County-House-Prices/README.md

  King County house prices.
 For every feature except the 'house renovation year', the null hypothesis of non-significance was rejected at 1% level of significance.

+### Model Interpretability with SHAP

+The model is assessed for its global interpretability.
+This provides more context and understanding about the drivers of the house price predictions made by the model.
+It gives a sense of the importance of each feature in making predictions using the mean absolute SHAP value.
+The mean absolute SHAP value for each feature quantifies, on average, the magnitude (positive or negative) of each feature's contribution towards the predicted house prices.
+Features with higher mean absolute SHAP values are more influential in the price prediction.
+Mean absolute SHAP values represent the traditional feature importance of models.

+The top 5 most important predictors of house price in this model are:
+1. House Zipcode
+2. House Grade.
+3. Age of House (Year it was built).
+4. Number of Bathrooms.
+5. The square footage of interior housing living space for the nearest 15 neighbors.

+The 5 least important predictors of house price in this model are:
+1. Presence of a Waterfront.
+2. Year the House was Renovated.
+3. The Condition of the House.
+4. Number of floors in the house.
+5. The number of times the house has been viewed.

 ## Model Performance and Diagnostics

 ### Model Performance

 The measure of the error in the  model gives a good sense of its performance.
 Three error types are examined in this project.
 The errors are calculated based on the model performance on the test dataset after the test-train split.
 The errors computed are: